MarwanTukhta/Team1-sprints-devops/jenkins quiz .md

 02)

-What is Jenkins agent?
+- What is Jenkins agent?
-A Jenkins agent is an executable, residing on a node, that is tasked by the controller to run a job.
+<br/>A Jenkins agent is an executable, residing on a node, that is tasked by the controller to run a job.

-What is Jenkins executor (Build Executor)?
+- What is Jenkins executor (Build Executor)?
-Allows a build to run on a node/agent
+<br/>Allows a build to run on a node/agent

 03) Explain Jenkins master-slave architecture?
-The Jenkins master acts to schedule the jobs, assign slaves, and send builds to slaves to execute the
+<br/>The Jenkins master acts to schedule the jobs, assign slaves, and send builds to slaves to execute the

 04) Mention three security mechanisms used by Jenkins to authenticate users?
 - Default Mechanism - Choose an internal database to store user data and credentials.